kelseymh/G4CMP/README.md

 If you want to install to a local path, rather than system-wide, use the `-DCMAKE_INSTALL_PREFIX=/path/to/install` option.

+*NOTE*:  If you want debugging symbols included with the G4CMP library, you need to include the `-DCMAKE_BUILD_TYPE=Debug` option.

 If you want to build an example application,

     cmake -DGeant4_DIR=/path/to/Geant4/lib64/Geant4-${VERSION} -DBUILD_CHARGE_EXAMPLE=ON ../G4CMP